stevenblair/rapid61850/README.md

 ## Using the JSON interface ##

 *This functionality is highly experimental.
-Some data types have not been fully tested yet.
+Some data types and ACSI services have not been fully tested yet.
 Support for Windows and Linux has been verified; OS X should work too.
 The JSON interface can run on an embedded (i.e., non-POSIX) platform, but an alternative web server is necessary.*

 An "index" of the data model provided by rapid61850 is generated automatically.
-This fully "exposes" the data model, including all meta data (such as data types and functional constraints).
-A JavaScript object notation (JSON) interface has been provided for implementing the IEC 61850 abstract communication service interface (ACSI), and this JSON interface is exposed via HTTP (or HTTPS).
+This fully exposes the data model, including all meta data (such as data types and functional constraints).
+A JavaScript object notation (JSON) interface has been provided for implementing the IEC 61850-7-2 abstract communication service interface (ACSI), and this JSON interface is exposed via HTTP (or HTTPS).

-[Mongoose](https://github.com/cesanta/mongoose), which is embedded in the repository, provides a simple and lightweight web server.
-As with the rest of rapid61850, the JSON interface "implements" all IEDs specified in the SCD file.
+[Mongoose](https://github.com/cesanta/mongoose), which is embedded in the repository and has an open source GPL 2 license, provides a simple and lightweight web server.
+As with the rest of `rapid61850`, the JSON interface "implements" all IEDs specified in the SCD file.
 By default, a new thread is spawned for each IED; this allows multiple IEDs to be tested together from a single application.
 (Note: no locking has been implemented for the data model, but different IEDs should not modify each other's data directly.)
 As well as the HTTP server for each IED, there is a basic facility for an HTTP client, for IEDs to perform GET and POST operations on other IEDs - whether local or remote.

 ### API details ###

 There are examples of how to use each command from C code in `main_json.c`.
 JSON prettification (formatting with whitespace) can be enabled at compile-time.

-Either '.' or '/' can be used to separate items in the object reference, but the separator between the Logical Device and the object reference must be '/'.
+Either `.` or `/` can be used to separate items in the object reference, but the separator between the Logical Device and the object reference must be `/`.
 All URLs are case-sensitive.

 #### Associate ####